 You’re a plagiarist!
 (Or you’re not a real writer, you’re cheating, and so on and so on)

 I personally don’t feel that OpenAI (or Midjourney and so on) are doing anything legally wrong, and I’m comfortable using artificial intelligence in my creative endeavors.
-I’m comfortable with the fact that I’m still a writer—or, at least, I’m 90% a writer and 10% #ai augmented.
+I’m comfortable with the fact that I’m still a writer.
 I realize other people feel differently, and I respect that viewpoint and people’s choice not to use it or patronize people that do use it.
 Don’t buy my books if you hate all these things so much it makes you grind your teeth.

 Okay, I lied.
 The last post wasn’t the final post.